 Meadowbrook Park Public Art Project

 Earlier this year, Johnson County Park and Recreation District released a nation-wide call to artists and received 146 applications.
-An Art Selection Committee made up of artists and community members selected three artists to develop a design for an iconic public artwork at Meadowbrook Park.
+An Art Selection Committee made up of artists and community members selected three artists to develop a design for an iconic public artwork at Meadowbrook Park; their final proposals can be found below.
 This inaugural public art project will be a large scale, permanent piece that helps to celebrate place, cultivate community, and support creativity.
-The Art Selection Committee will be making a final recommendation for one artist later this month.

 - Support the overarching goals for the public art program by creating an artwork that inspires a deeper connection to place and creates an interactive, immersive, and inclusive experience.